metaplex-foundation/docs/docs/02-tools/03-android/index.md

 }
 ```

-Curently its only used to retrive json data off-chain.
+Currently its only used to retrieve json data off-chain.

 ### OkHttpSharedStorageDriver

 This will use OkHttp networking.
-Which is the most popular Android networking implmentation library.
+Which is the most popular Android networking implementation library.
 This maybe the most useful implementation.

 ### MemoryStorageDriver